 The vase is filled with water and you add a floating candle to the top as your unity candle.
 It works great for your unity candle set and in addition, can be used at home.
 Yes, this means you can make unity candle flower arrangements after the wedding and enjoy fresh flowers with your personalized vase year-round! :) Your unity candle is personalized: the glass on your vase is permanently engraved and the designs will never wash off.
 (That is a big plus!)

-This design works well for any wedding theme, any color palette — you name it!
-It also makes an excellent bridal shower gift for a future bride-to-be.
+Either design works well for any wedding theme, any color palette — you name it!

 WHAT YOU NEED FOR A UNITY CANDLE CEREMONY

 Here is your list of what you need if planning a unity candle ceremony:

 For the floating candle option, you’ll need taper candles (they are not included).
 They are included in the clay set.